quixio/quix-streams/docs/connectors/sources/kafka-source.md

 ## Topic

-The Kafka Replicator source only deal with bytes.
-It read the remote keys and values as bytes and produce them directly as bytes.
+The Kafka Replicator source only deals with bytes.
+It reads the remote keys and values as bytes and produces them directly as bytes.
 You can configure the key and value deserializer used by the Streaming Dataframe with the `key_deserializer` and `value_deserializer` paramaters.